PhantomPhixer/JNUC-2019/README.md

 ## Overall Flow ##

-The overall flow of this talk is how to bring mac devices into jamf management with a common, or at least a known, clean OS and then to be able to erase and reprovision then automatically, possibly with no interaction at all, regardless of whether they are DEP capable or not.
+The overall flow of the talk's subject is how to bring mac devices into jamf management with a common, or at least a known, clean OS and then to be able to erase and reprovision then automatically, possibly with no interaction at all, regardless of whether they are DEP capable or not.

 ![Flow](https://github.com/PhantomPhixer/JNUC-2019/blob/master/images/flow.png)